Aromatherapy Clinic

 For more information about after the birth of your baby follow the link below:

-If you need to stay in hospital for any medical reason you will be transferred to the Postnatal Ward (Ward 23).
+If you need to stay in hospital for any reason you will be transferred to the Postnatal Ward (Ward 23).
 If necessary, you will normally be transferred to the Postnatal Ward (Ward 23) within a couple of hours.
 We encourage all parents to keep their babies warm during transfer to the Postnatal Ward by keeping their baby in skin-to-skin contact.
 This has been shown to promote mother and infant bonding, as well as reducing the incidence of babies becoming cold and possibly requiring admission to the Neonatal Unit.

 The length of stay on the Postnatal Ward would be dependent upon the reason for admission.
 You will be discharged home from hospital when you and your baby are well.